AdobeDocs/livefyre.en/help/implementation/t-about-identity-integration/c-implementing-sso/c-implementing-sso.md

 ---
 description: To authenticate a user with Livefyre through a flow not triggered by a Livefyre App, Livefyre recommends that you implement the forEachAuthentication method on your AuthDelegate object.
-seo-description: To authenticate a user with Livefyre through a flow not triggered by a Livefyre App, Livefyre recommends that you implement the forEachAuthentication method on your AuthDelegate object.
-seo-title: Implementing SSO
-solution: Experience Manager
 title: Implementing SSO
-uuid: c96d456c-b1ac-40e0-8d18-224652b9697f
 exl-id: 9af75b8a-9d2a-446e-8cce-2de8645038f2
 ---
 # Implementing SSO{#implementing-sso}